 The weekly quizzes will be assigned consisting of multiple-choice questions from the assigned readings and class presentations.
 Links to the quizzes will be posted on Blackboard.
 Quizzes must be submitted between the time the material is presented in class and the midnight before the next class.
-Quizzes will not have a time limit, but must be completed when the quiz is launched.
+Quizzes will have a 1.5 hour limit, and must be completed when the quiz is started.
 Questions will be randomized for each student, and students may only access the quiz one time.
 The answer key will only be available after the quiz link expires.
 Late submissions will receive a 10% reduction in score for each day past the due date.

-Exams will be multiple choice questions selected from the quizzes.
+Exams will be based on multiple-choice questions, and will be administered through proctoring software, which may include the browser lock-downs and cameras.
 Some material we cover in class may not be covered in the textbook.
 Anything that is discussed in-class is fair game for the quizzes and exams; therefore, your attendance, attentiveness, and participation at in-class lectures will be extremely important to your success in the course.